HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>Mac OS X Lion (10.7.5)</strong></summary>

-The installation of Mac OS X Lion is similar to Mac OS X Leopard, you need a specific SMBIOS, bellow you will find the steps on how to proceed.
+The installation of Mac OS X Lion is similar to Mac OS X Leopard, you need a specific SMBIOS.

+You will find bellow the steps on how to proceed.

 **References:**